Provably Fair vs RNG: Key Differences Explained

 Photo of Marcus Velder

-Blockchain & Provably Fair Analyst · Updated: April 24, 2026
+Blockchain & Provably Fair Analyst · Updated: May 5, 2026

 The Quick Answer: Provably Fair and RNG both generate random casino outcomes.
 The difference is who verifies the results.
 Traditional RNG relies on third party auditors who test systems quarterly.
 Provably Fair uses cryptographic proof that lets you check every bet yourself.